quarto-dev/quarto-vim/README.md

 ## Usage

-Files with the .qmd extension are automatically detected as Quarto files and use highlithing rules from vim-pandoc-syntax (in addition to some special rules for Quarto executable code).
+Files with the .qmd extension are automatically detected as Quarto files and use highlighting rules from vim-pandoc-syntax (in addition to some special rules for Quarto executable code).

 ### Syntax